MaraniMatias/TTADS-TP3-2017/README.md

 - [cordova-plugin-headercolor](https://github.com/tomloprod/cordova-plugin-headercolor): HeaderColor is a cordova plugin to change color of header in multitask view.
 Android devices
 - [cordova-plugin-splashscreen](https://github.com/apache/cordova-plugin-splashscreen): This plugin displays and hides a splash screen during application launch
 [cordova-plugin-statusbar](https://github.com/apache/cordova-plugin-statusbar): Control the device status bar
-- [cordova-plugin-whitelist](https://github.com/apache/cordova-plugin-whitelist): This plugin implements a whitelist policy for navigating the application webview on Cordova 4.0
 - [lodash](https://github.com/lodash/lodash): Lodash makes JavaScript easier by taking the hassle out of working with arrays, numbers, objects, strings, etc.
 - [morphling](https://github.com/jofftiquez/vue-morphling): A collection of standard and custom VueJs filters and directives.
 - [onsenui](https://github.com/OnsenUI/OnsenUI): Onsen UI is a library of UI components to help you create beautiful hybrid and mobile web apps for both Android and iOS using Javascript.